rwoodry/rwoodry.github.io/rejections.md

 permalink: "/rejections/"
 layout: page
 ---
-I find it helpful to track my rejections.
-Softens the many, many stings.
+We often highlight successes, but rarely the failures that laid the groundwork.

+I recently began tracking all aplication outcomes.

 A visual reminder that the best way to succeed is to keep trying.

+HAs the added benefit of softening the many, many stings.

 **Color code:**
 >Red - Rejected